Stable pairs on nodal K3 fibrations: Wall-crossing formula for fibrations

 The above formula is obtained by applying the wall-crossing formula of DT type invariants in the category of perverse coherent sheaves on $D^b \Coh(X)$, which are certain two term complexes of coherent sheaves.
-The invariant $L(\beta, n)$ counts perverse coherent sheaves $E$, which are semistable with respect to a certain self dual weak stability condition on the perverse heart.
+The invariant $L(\beta, n)$ counts perverse coherent sheaves $E\in D^b \Coh(X)$, which are semistable with respect to a certain self dual weak stability condition on the perverse heart.
 (It was denoted by $\mu_{i\omega}$-limit stability in~\cite[Section~3]{Tolim2}, and $Z_{\omega, 1/2}$-stability in~\cite[Section~5]{Tsurvey}.)
-The object $E$ satisfies the numerical condition $\ch(E)=(1, 0, -\beta, -n)$.
-The precise definition of the invariant $L(\beta, n)$ is available in~\cite[Definition~5.5]{Tsurvey}, where it is denoted by $L_{n, \beta}$.
-When $X=S\times \mathbb{P}^1$ for a $K3$ surface $S$, its Euler characteristic version is available in~\cite[Subsection~4.6]{TodK3}.
+The object $E$ satisfies the numerical condition